crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 ### <a id='source-media'/> \[QList](https&#x3A;//doc.qt.io/qt-5/qlist.html "Qt Documentation")&lt;\[QMediaContent](https&#x3A;//doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::sourceMedia(_Engine engine, Voice voice = Default, Emotion emotion = Neutral_)

-Splits the source text of translator into parts (because backends have limit of size per one request) and returns list with the generated API URLs to play this text with _voice_. _emotion_ argument only affects Yandex engine.
+Splits the source text of translator into parts (because engines have limit of size per one request) and returns list with the generated API URLs to play this text with _voice_. _emotion_ argument only affects Yandex engine.

 Example: